MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ### How to restart the gateway

-The gateway runs as a Windows service, so you can start and stop it in multiple ways.
+The gateway runs as a Windows service, so you can start and stop it in a few ways.
 For example, you can open a command prompt with elevated permissions on the machine where the gateway is running and then run either of these commands:

 * To stop the service, run this command: